About Citizens’ Academy

 Why host a Citizens’ Academy?

-The academy is designed to increase understanding between citizens and the sheriff's office through education.
-Our intent is to help participants get acquainted with law enforcement's role in the criminal justice system, and provide increased understanding of the tasks deputy sheriffs face daily.
+The academy is designed to increase understanding between citizens and the sheriff’s office through education.
+Our intent is to help participants get acquainted with law enforcement’s role in the criminal justice system, and provide an increased understanding of the tasks deputy sheriffs face daily.
 With better understanding, we hope to establish a close partnership with the people we serve, thereby making it easier to find realistic solutions to neighborhood problems.

-The instructors are deputies and personnel from the sheriff's office who teach in their own areas of expertise.
+The instructors are deputies and personnel from the sheriff’s office who teach in their own areas of expertise.
 Each has years of training and experience in their subjects.
-The deputies also bring street experience into the classroom.
+The deputies also bring the street experience into the classroom.

 The initial session will include an introduction and welcome.
 In the weeks that follow, topics will include information on specific units, including Patrol, Public Affairs, SWAT, Investigations and Detention Services.
 Law enforcement issues discussed include child abuse, use of force, community policing and domestic violence.
-During the academy there will also be demonstrations from our K-9s, SORT Team, Bomb Squad, as well as other special units.
+During the academy, there will also be demonstrations from our K-9s, SORT Team, Bomb Squad, as well as other special units.